DeltaAnalytics/machine_learning_for_good/README.md

 __How can we use data for social impact?__

-Data is powerful, and we believe that anyone can harness it for change.
+Data is powerful.
+We believe that anyone can harness that power for change.

 In this introductory course, students will learn foundational theory and the necessary coding skills to translate data into actionable insights.
 Students will learn the latest machine learning tools and algorithms.